mortymith/Fstudents-/design/IMS software architecture.md

 - Inventory Managers responsible for stock tracking and order management

-- Warehouse and logistics personnel (Viewer )handling daily inventory operations
+- Viewer handling daily inventory operations

 - Administrative and IT staff overseeing system configuration and security